Blessed Living in a Broken World

 The conference runs Wednesday, January 24, and Thursday, January 25, from 9 a.m. to 3 p.m. each day (beginning in the gym), with breakout sessions from 10:45 to 12:00 p.m.
 A more detailed schedule will be available at the welcome table.

-The entire event is free, and members of the public are welcome to attend.
-There is no need to register or notify us in advance—simply show up and we will be happy to have you!
+The entire event is free (with the exception of the play on Wednesday), and members of the public are welcome to attend.
+There is no need to register—simply show up and we will be happy to have you!

 We are thrilled to host a performance of one of the Edmonton Fringe Festival’s hottest tickets—Freud’s Last Session by Mark St. Germain.
 C.S.
 Lewis makes a passionate defense of his faith to psychoanalyst and atheist Sigmund Freud on the day Britain declared war on the Nazis.
 This 75-minute comedy/drama, directed by King’s University professor Daniel van Heyst, featuring Michael Peng and Concordia professor Randy Ritz, will take place 7:30 p.m. on Thursday January 24 in room N102 at The King’s University.

 Tickets: $15/general admission and $10/students.
 The play is free for students enrolled in IS, but you must pick them up on campus at King’s Bookstore.